 For Resident Districts

-*A Tier 1 student must be enrolled in a NJ public school in his or her resident school district for the entire year (2012-13) immediately preceding enrollment in a choice district.
-If applying for kindergarten, a student must be attending his or her resident district's public preschool or, if that district does not offer preschool, have a sibling currently attending the choice district to be considered Tier 1.
-Pursuant to N.J.S.A.
-18A:36B-20, choice districts must first fill their available seats with Tier 1 students until no students eligible as Tier 1 remain.
-If the number of Tier 1 applications exceeds the number of choice seats available, the choice district must hold a lottery to determine the selection of students.
+A Tier 1 studentmust be enrolled in a NJ public school in his or her resident school district for the entire year (2013-14) immediately preceding enrollment in a choice district.
+If applying for kindergarten, the student must be attending his or her resident district's preschool; or if no district preschool exists, he/she must have a sibling currently attending the choice district to be considered Tier 1.

 The resident district will receive notification between Jan.
-14, 2013 and Feb.
-11, 2013 from each choice district of those choice students who have been accepted and who will require transportation.
+17, 2013 from each choice district of those choice students who have been accepted and who will require transportation.